EDO Japan Interview Questions

 The first Edo Japan Restaurant opened in Calgary over 30 years ago.

-Today Edo Japan has over 100 restaurants and is considered one of Canada’s fastest growing franchises.
+Today, Edo, Japan, has over 100 restaurants and is considered one of the fastest-growing franchises in Canada.

 Edo Japan Interview Questions and Answers